kerk12/PiLockApp/README.md

 Developed by Kyriakos Giannakis (kerk12gr@gmail.com).

 The app is responsible for interaction with the PiLock Server (Logging in, Unlocking, Changing PINs).

+For more info on installing and using the app, please refer to the Wiki Pages.